NervanaSystems/neon/doc/source/optree.rst

 Op-Tree Creation
 ----------------

-1. **Operator overload.** Most of the common numerical operators between Tensor and OpTreeNode are overloaded.
+1. **Operator overload.** Most of the common numerical operators betweenTensor and OpTreeNode are overloaded.
 Operations between a Tensor and an OpTreeNode will produce an OpTreeNode.
 For example, we can do: